rig4tto/floydrosetuner/README.md

 # floydrosetuner
-Matematical models for Floyd Rose style bridges and tuning
+Mathematical models for Floyd Rose style bridges and tuning